Caellwyn/south-king-county-opportunity-youth/README.md

 <sup>2</sup> Anderson, T., Braga, B., Derrick-Mills, T., Dodkowitz, A., Peters, E., Runes, C., and Winkler, M. 2019.
 “New Insights into the Back on Track Model’s Effects on Opportunity Youth Outcomes”.
 Urban Institute.
 Available at: https://bit.ly/2BuCLr1.

 <sup>3</sup> Seattle Region Partnership.
 2016.
-“King County Opportunity Youth Overview: Demographics of opportunity youth and systemic barriers to employment”. https://bit.ly/2oRGz37.
+“King County Opportunity Youth Overview: Demographics of opportunity youth and systemic barriers to employment”.
+Available at: https://bit.ly/2oRGz37.

 <sup>4</sup> Morton, N. 2019.
 “Nearly 19,000 youth in King County are neither working nor in school.
 How one Seattle nonprofit is changing that.”
 The Seattle Times.
 Available at: https://bit.ly/2W5EufR.